dreamonkey/responsive-image-plugin/README.md

 Example: if the image occupies 100% of the viewport width on the maximum supported width of my website, default `size` will be `1.0`.
 If it occupies 50%, default `size` will be `0.5`.

-### Why doesn't the loader kick in on my images?
+### Why doesn't the plugin kick in on my images?

-The loader won't process the image if `responsive` attribute is missing or if `src` attribute is missing or empty.
+The plugin won't process the image if `responsive` attribute is missing or if `src` attribute is missing or empty.
 Also, art direction won't take place if `responsive-ad` is missing.

 ### The fallback background image is downloaded anyway even when `responsive-bg` is active

-You must manually prevent the fallback background-image CSS rule from being applied when the loader kicks in.
+You must manually prevent the fallback background-image CSS rule from being applied when the plugin kicks in.
 Remember to wrap it into a `:not([data-responsive-bg])` selector!

 ### My child-referencing CSS selectors break when I use the background-image optimization feature